totmicro/mops-sdk/README.md

 # MOPS SDK

-The MOPS SDK provides a simple and powerful way to create plugins for the MOPS (Micro Operations System).
+The MOPS SDK provides a simple and powerful way to create plugins for the MOPS (Modular Operations Platform System).

 ## Overview

-MOPS is a terminal-based operations management system that supports extensible plugins.
-This SDK allows you to create plugins that can:
+The SDK enables developers to create plugins that integrate seamlessly with MOPS, providing:

-- Provide dynamic menu entries
+- Dynamic menu entries
-- Execute custom actions
+- Custom action execution
-- Add interactive streaming functions
+- Interactive streaming functions
-- Extend CLI commands
+- CLI command extensions
-- Add menu entries to existing menus
+- Configuration management

 ## Installation